 venue Itsukushima Shrine

-Kangen-sai, the largest of the annual festivals observed at Itsukushima Shrine, takes place on the night of June 17 by the lunar calender.
-Colofully decorated boats carry orchestras aboard and cruise along the coast while Gagaku music is being played.
-It is like a gorgeous picture scroll of the Heian period spread out over the sea.
+Kangen-sai, the largest of the annual festivals observed at Itsukushima Shrine, takes place on the night of June 17th.
+Colofully decorated boats cruise down the coast carrying orchestras which play traditional gagaku music.
+The spectacle unfolds like a Heian period picture scroll.

 venuearound Itsukushima Shrine

-A high spirited masculine festival that takes place on the sea.
-Young men living on Miyajima jostle and fight for a "precious wooden ball" of good luck suspended from a wooden frame in the sea in front of Itukushima Shrine.
+Tamatori-sai is a high-energy festival that takes place in the sea.
+Young men living on Miyajima wrestle and fight for a wooden ball representing good luck.
+It is suspended from a wooden frame in front of Itukushima Shrine.

-The on-water fireworks festival, held offshore from the Otorii Gate on August, is one of the largest in Western Japan.
-The beauty and gorgeousness of the fireworks reflected on the sea captivates the spectators.
+This above-water fireworks festival is held offshore from the Otorii Gate in August and is one of the largest in western Japan.
+The beauty of the fireworks reflecting on the sea is captivating.